biologyscience/overtone/guides/Quick Start.md

 > As this app is not a finished product and has just started it's journey to become one, most of the advanced features like, playlists, multiple queues, equalisers, etc. are not currently avaiable.
 ## On the left side.
 - A navbar
-  - Only 2 of it's section is currently functional.
+  - Only 2 of its sections are currently functional.
 - A Queue.
 - A Section for the following
   - Input field